Hawaiian shave ice: Varieties

 Many global variants of ice-based desserts that are similar to Hawaiian shave ice can be found in a number of different countries.

 Ice cake

 Ice cake was popular in the past on Hawaiian sugar plantation camps.
 Unlike shave ice, the ice for ice cake is served directly out of the freezer.
-The ice cubes for this treat consist of a mixture of condensed milk, syrup, and water and are frozen in aluminum ice cube trays.
+The ice cubes for this treat consist of a mixture of condensed milk, syrup, and water and are frozen in aluminium ice cube trays.